gjquach/cse15l-lab-reports/lab-report-1-week-1.md

 **On Personal Computer:**
 - Command `scp /Users/<Your Personal User>/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys`

-This is what it should look like when you ssh into the remote computer from your personal computer now:
+This is what it should look like when you ssh into the remote server from your personal computer now:
 ![With SSH Key](img8.png)

 ## 6: Optimizing Remote Running